NPRG041: Programming in C++

 - Friendship declarations:

-construct, principles, levels (global function, different class / different method), granting access, private
+friend construct, principles, levels (global function, different class / different method), granting access, private / protected members

 - Helper structures: class